 Any changes that I make in the future will be indicated by an incremented version number.

-Full resolution copies (3000x2250px) are available below (click them to view the full resolution).
+A full resolution copy (3000x2250px) is available below (click it to view the full resolution).
 Please contact me if you would like the full sequence shown in the GIF or if you would like the original Pixelmator file to edit.